Energy Policy & Costs

 ZERO

 State agencies required to file annual emissions reports since 2019.
-Sworn testimony: not a single report.
-Zero inspections.
+Not a single report.

 Healey Climate Agenda Estimate